repeats/Repeat/README.md

 1. Record and replay computer activity.
 2. Store recorded task and replay them later
 3. Write your own task so you have more control over the computer.
-4. Assign any arbitrary hotkey combination to activate a stored task.
+4. Assign multiple arbitrary hotkey combinations to activate a stored task.
 5. Manage your Repeat tasks (either recorded or written)

 Disclaimer